Make Existing Glass Safe For Birds

 Feather Friendly Film

-Rolls of vinyl tape that can be used for squares, lines, or unique patterns.
+Marketed as optically clear anti-collision bird markers, using both visual and UV light.
 This product is mostly useful for small-scale or residential projects and can be installed yourself.

 SOLYX Films